Each woman who comes to Brookhaven Retreat receives a customized, unique plan tailored especially for her recovery needs.

 While each client's daily schedule may vary, typical activities at Brookhaven Retreat may include:

-- Meditation - This time provides an opportunity to begin the day with serenity and peace.
-In addition, meditation encourages clients to focus, process and eliminate negative thoughts and emotions.
+- Mindfulness - This time provides an opportunity to begin the day with serenity and peace.
+In addition, mindfulness encourages clients to focus, process and eliminate negative thoughts and emotions.